Skip to main content

 Prohibited AI Practices: Article 5 Explained

-Article 5 of the EU AI Act completely bans certain AI practices that violate fundamental rights.
+Article 5 of the EU AI Act defines AI practices that are completely banned in the European Union due to their unacceptable risk to fundamental rights.

 1. Social Scoring